 For the sale to Melhorn from Engleman, Robert Hahn operated as the attorney-in-fact (not necessarily an attorney but authorized to act on someone's behalf) for Engleman.
 Engleman and Hahn were business partners in the saloon buildings on the property (at least by 1889, according to the city directory).
-By 1884, according to the Sanborn Fire Insurance map for the area, there were three wood-frame buildings on the property-a one-and-a-half story saloon, a one-story grocery, and a two-story saloon (see Figure 11).
+By 1884, according to the Sanborn Fire Insurance map for the area, there were three woodframe buildings on the property-a one-and-a-half story saloon, a one-story grocery, and a two-story saloon.
 The buildings were oriented with storefronts facing First Avenue.
 Hahn purchased the property for \$200 in gold coin from Melhorn in October 1889.

 Robert Hahn, a German immigrant, arrived in Seattle by the early 1880s.
 By 1889 he was operating the saloon building on the property at Front (now First) and Pike as Hahn & Engleman in partnership with Bernhardt Engleman.
 Supposedly, their beer hall/garden was the only one left untouched by the fire that ravaged Seattle's Pioneer Square area in 1889.
 A "Do You Remember" photograph in The Seattle Times in 1934 recalls that on the day of the fire, June 6, police had to herd patrons into a line to get into the saloon, who drained 17 barrels of beer that day.
 The saloon added a beer garden with an arbor to the east by 1893.
-Around 1897, the three wood-frame commercial buildings and associated beer garden were torn down and replaced with a one-story brick building (see Figures 19 and 20).
+Around 1897, the three wood-frame commercial buildings and associated beer garden were torn down and replaced with a one-story brick building.
 The new brick building had four storefronts and was oriented to Pike Street rather than First Avenue like the previous buildings.
 Early uses included a restaurant, saloon, and billiards hall.

 In July 1906, Hahn leased the one-story brick building to Henry A. Beck.
 Beck's lease of the property, which included the four storefronts (101, 103, 105, and 107 Pike), was for three years for a total of \$18,000 payable in 36 monthly installments.
 Palace Liquor Company incorporated in July 1907 with Henry Beck, John P. Brill, and F.G.
 Beck.
 In October 1907, Henry Beck with Palace Liquor Company negotiated a new lease with Hahn to continue to rent the one-story brick building while also constructing two additional stories on top of the building.
-The lease was for a 10 year duration and the agreement
+The lease was for a 10 year duration and the agreement specified that construction was to start within 12 months.
+Rent for this 10 year lease was \$60,000, paid out in 120 installments of \$500.
+Palace Liquor Company provided the proposed plans for the upper story additions and remodel of the first story to Hahn, who approved them and included them as part of the lease agreement; those records were not retained by King County Archives.